imerzan/WOLtool/README.txt

 2) Make sure you have the .NET Core Runtime (3.1 or newer) installed on the computer that will run WOLtool, see https://dotnet.microsoft.com/download

-3) Startup WOLtool, provide Broadcast IP Address (for example 192.168.1.255), and MAC Address of the remote computer's network card.
+3) Startup WOLtool, provide MAC Address of the remote computer's network card.
-  optional: You can also run the program from the command line: WOLtool.exe <BroadcastIP> <MACAddress>
+  optional: You can also run the program from the command line: WOLtool.exe <MACAddress>

 4) If Magic Packet broadcast is successful, you will receive a "Success!" message.
 As long as the remote computer is properly configured, it should wake.